911 Agamemnon: Shape and satellite

-A 2012 stellar occultation produced a 2D shape model of roughly 190.6±× km (with an irregular, skewed outline) and are suggestive of Agamemnon to have a satellite of approximately 5±5 kilometers in diameter orbiting at 278±5 km from the primary's center.
+A 2012 stellar occultation produced a 2D shape model of roughly 190.6±× km (with an irregular, skewed outline) and strong evidence of Agamemnon having a satellite of approximately 5±5 kilometers in diameter orbiting at 278±5 km from the primary's center.

 Naming

 This minor planet named from Greek mythology after King Agamemnon, the leader of the Greeks in the Trojan War.
 He is a main character of Homer's Iliad.
 The official naming citation was mentioned in The Names of the Minor Planets by Paul Herget in 1955 (H 88).